 - reduced hair growth on the legs

-- a decrease in the temperature of your lower leg or foot, compared to the other leg
+- decrease in the temperature of your lower leg or foot, compared to the other leg

 People with PAD have a higher risk of having a heart attack, stroke, or limb amputations.

 A lipid panel measures your total cholesterol, HDL cholesterol, LDL cholesterol, and triglycerides.
-The Centers for Disease Control and Prevention (CDC) defines the following blood cholesterol levels as "desirable", or what you should aim for.
+The Centers for Disease Control and Prevention (CDC) says these are the desirable levels:

 - LDL cholesterol: less than 100 mg/dL